+10.1.
+Implementation

-8.1.
-Implementation.
-To test the examples listed in §8.2, we used Dumas's package dcfun5.
-This contains an implementation of Algorithms 1, 3, and 4, and the needed parts of (CDDM 2018) in the computer-algebra system Maple, with a specific call to Singular's routine for primary decomposition (see below).
+To test the examples listed in §10.2, we used Dumas's package dcfun.
+This contains an implementation of Algorithms 1, 3, and 4, and the needed parts of (CDDM 2018) in the computer-algebra system Maple.
+It calls Singular's routine for primary decomposition (see below).

-The implementation of Algorithms 1 and 3 corresponds to their specification, but the implementation of Algorithm 4 has limitations, which have however no impact on the validity of the treatment of examples in §8.3, as we now explain.
+The implementation of Algorithms 1 and 3 corresponds to their specification, but the implementation of Algorithm 4 has limitations, which have however no impact on the validity of the treatment of examples in 10.3, as we now explain.

 Although algorithms for computing Hermite-Padé approximants allow algebraic coefficients, no implementation was available in Maple beyond rational number coefficients.
-For step (C)(h)(2) in Algorithm 4, we have therefore used the Maple command MahlerSystem in the package MatrixPolynomialAlgebra that is restricted to coefficients in \mathbb{Q} , thus forcing $\mathbb{K}=\mathbb{Q}$, and limiting the search of rational solutions of (R) for series in $\overline{\mathbb{Q}}(x^{1/})$ with leading coefficient λ in \mathbb{Q} .
-In principle, this makes the implementation able to find solutions corresponding to $\lambda \in \Lambda \cap \mathbb{Q}$, but in practice, all of our examples have $\Lambda \subset \mathbb{Q}$.
+For step (C)(h)(2) in Algorithm 4, we have therefore used the Maple command MahlerSystem in the package MatrixPolynomialAlgebra that is restricted to coefficients in $\mathbb{Q}$ , thus forcing $\mathbb{K} = \mathbb{Q}$ , and limiting the search for rational solutions of (R) to series in $\overline{\mathbb{Q}}(x^{1/})$ with leading coefficient $\lambda$ in $\mathbb{Q}$ .
+In principle, this allows the implementation to find solutions corresponding to $\lambda \in \Lambda \cap \mathbb{Q}$ (recall (3.8)), but in practice, all of our examples have $\Lambda \subseteq \mathbb{Q}$ .

-Although algorithms for computing primary decompositions allow the search for decompositions over the algebraic closure of \mathbb{K} , implicitly making algebraic extensions as needed along their process, Maple's command PrimeDecomposition in the package PolynomialIdeals limits the algebraic numbers used to an algebraic field specified as part of the input.
+Although algorithms for computing primary decompositions allow the search for decompositions over the algebraic closure of K, implicitly making algebraic extensions as needed along their process, Maple's command PrimeDecomposition in the package PolynomialIdeals limits the algebraic numbers used to an algebraic field specified as part of the input.
 To the best of our knowledge, the only general implementation is available in the computer-algebra system Singular, as the command absPrimdecGTZ.
-The Maple implementation of Algorithm 4 transparently calls Singular at its step $(C)(h)(6)(\gamma)$.
+The Maple implementation of Algorithm 4 transparently calls Singular at its step $(C)(h)(6)(\gamma)$ .

-$^{^5}$ available from https://mathexp.eu/dumas/dcfun/
+&lt;sup>5available from https://mathexp.eu/dumas/dcfun/

-8.2.
-Examples.
+10.2.
+Examples

 To validate and exemplify our theory, we propose two kinds of examples.
-The first consists of generating functions of automatic sequences or more generally of sequences satisfying a linear recurrence with constant coefficients of the divide-and-conquer type.
-The second kind is provided by operators that are lclm of operators vanishing on simple expressions, like rational or power functions.
-In the subsequent tables and discussions, all examples are referred to by self-explanatory pseudonyms, like Baum_Sweet for the first one below.
+The first consists of generating functions of automatic sequences or more generally of sequences satisfying a linear recurrence with constant coefficients of the divideand-conquer type.
+The second kind is provided by lclms (least common left multiples) of operators vanishing on simple expressions, like rational or power functions.
+In the subsequent tables and discussions, all examples are referred to by self-explanatory pseudonyms, like Baum\Sweet for the equation appearing in Example 1.1(2) and Rudin\Shapiro for the first one below.

-8.2.1.
-Generating functions of automatic sequences and like sequences.
+10.2.1.
+Generating functions of automatic sequences and like sequences hence its generating function satisfies the Mahler equation